Airlines close books on rotten 2020 and so far, 2021 is grim - WTMJ

 “Travel restrictions on international have resulted in a reduction in demand,” American Airlines CEO Doug Parker said.
 “We have seen that particularly on the short-haul international travel, things like Mexico and the Caribbean.”

-Airlines are hoping that a rollout of vaccines against COVID-19 will lead to at least a partial recovery in travel this summer.
-However, most of those people are likely to be leisure travelers who typically pay lower fares.
-Business and international travel, crucial to major airlines, are expected to recover more slowly.
+Southwest CEO Gary Kelly argued that the U.S. has limited testing capacity and should focus its virus-control efforts on vaccinating people faster.

+“Why pick on air travel?”
+Kelly said.
+“If you want to test people, test them — but test them before they go to the grocery store, test them before they go to a restaurant.”

-With revenue likely to remain weak for several more months, airlines have slashed costs and jobs.
-Southwest CEO Gary Kelly thanked the 15,000 employees who took voluntary buyouts or extended leaves of absence, saving the company $565 million.
-Airlines have amassed billions from private borrowing and taxpayer-funded relief to help them get through the pandemic.
+With travel likely to remain weak for several more months, airlines are continuing to slash costs and encourage workers to leave.
+Federal aid has averted more furloughs, at least through March.
+Airlines short on revenue have amassed tens of billions of dollars from private lenders and taxpayer-funded relief to help them get through the pandemic.

 The focus is now on the rate of cash burn, a balancing act that is essential to riding out the global pandemic.
-Southwest expects to lose $10 million to $15 million a day in the first quarter after burning through about $15 million a day in the final three months of 2020.
+American said it will lose $30 million a day in the first quarter.
+Southwest expects to burn $10 million to $15 million a day.

 Wall Street analysts expect the airlines will lose money again this year, although not as much, according to data compiled by FactSet.